Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Proof of Main Theorems

 \end{proposition} Hence, $\ov{{\cal M}}_\zs{m_\zs{2}}={\cal U}_\zs{1,m_\zs{2}}+\ov{{\cal U}}_\zs{1,m_\zs{2}}-\kappa_\zs{*}(\ov{ \cal U}_{2,m_\zs{2}}+\ov{ \cal U}_{3,m_\zs{2}})$ is the martingale part of the hedging error for L\'epinette's strategy, which can be represented in the form

-for explicit functions ${A}_\zs{i}$ holding the assumption of Proposition~\ref{Pr.sec:Bat.3}.
+for some explicit functions ${A}_\zs{i}$ satisfying the assumption of Proposition~\ref{Pr.sec:Bat.3}.
 Then, the convergence in law to a mixed Gaussian variable of the sequence $\left(n^{\beta }\ov{{\cal M}}_\zs{m_2}\right)$ is guaranteed by Proposition~\ref{Pr.sec:Bat.3} and hence, Theorem~\ref{Th.sec:Mol.2} is proved.\endproof